brenoroosevelt/flex-fqcn-finder/README.md

 $ composer require brenoroosevelt/flex-fqcn-finder
 ```
 ## Usage
-This package provides the `FlexFqcnFinder\Fqcn` helper to compose, create filters and find FQCNs.
-You can combine the filters, decorators and compositions on your own way.
+Use the `FlexFqcnFinder\Fqcn` helper to apply filters, decorators and compositions on your own way.

 ```php
 <?php